 b.
-Is there a septic tank system at your property?

-If you have answered yes, please answer the two questions below:

-- c.
-Do you have appropriate consents for the discharge from your septic tank? - d.
-Do you have a maintenance contract for your septic tank?

-If you have answered yes, please give details of the company with which you have a maintenance contract:
+Is there a septic tank system at your Yes property?
+If you have answered yes, please answer the two questions below: c.
+Do you have appropriate consents Don't know for the discharge from your septic tank? d.
+Do you have a maintenance contract No for your septic tank?
+If you have answered yes, please give no details of the company with which you have a maintenance contract: